Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 -------|-----------
 DCS|People with this role are allowed to chat, check their statistics and gather information about running missions and players.
 DCS Admin|People with this role are allowed to restart missions and managing the mission list.
+Admin / Moderator|People with that role are allowed to ban/unban people and to link discord-IDs to ucids, when the autodetection didn't work

 ### **ATTENTION**
 _One of the main concepts of this bot it to bind people to your discord.
 Therefor, this solution is not very suitable for public servers._